bholloway/gulp-traceur-out/README.md

 Uses libraries that were copied to the temp directory by the `sources` operation.

-Outputs a stream of compiled files, in relative locations in the temp directory.
+Outputs a stream of compiled files and their source-maps, alternately.

 @returns `{stream.Through}` A through stream that performs the operation of a gulp stream.

 ### `.jsHintReporter([bannerWidth])`

-A terse reporter for JSHint that uses the format as <code>traceurReporter</code>.
+A terse reporter for JSHint that uses the format as `traceurReporter`.

 Outputs elements from the input stream without transformation.